Owen-Krueger/EnforcedVariables.NuGet/README.md

 This package provides two attributes that can be used.

 `EnforcedVariables` can be added to a class or struct to indicate that it contains variables that should be verified.
-Primarily used for the `IServiceCollection.AddEnforcedVariableClasses` method.
+Primarily used for the `IServiceCollection.AddEnforcedVariableClasses` method and with health checks.

 `EnforcedVariable` can be applied to a property to indicate that it represents a variable present in an `IConfiguration`.